fox-tech/creds-fetcher/README.md

 ````

 ## Configuration
 Configuration files should be created beforehand.
 Accepted files include `JSON` and `TOML` files.
+The default locations (in order) are:

+- `./config.json`
+- `./config.toml`
+- `[ENVIRONMENT VARIABLES]`.

+An override configuration location can be provided with the `--config` flag.

 Example `JSON` configuration file